Welcome to AI Campus at the Cedars Sinai Medical Center!

 If the target data for the project is very large (i.e. > 1 GB) and/or already available for download from a secondary web-link, please include this weblink in the project description instead of uploading the dataset as part of the zipped folder.
 If the dataset is small and/or not available for download at any other link, please include the data in the zipped folder.

-For those who may be interested in extending their AI training to graduate studies, check out Cedar-Sinai’s PhD in Health Artificial Intelligence.
-This new degree program will begin accepting applications in the fall of 2024 and kick off in the fall of 2025.
+For those interested in extending their AI training to graduate studies, check out Cedar-Sinai’s PhD in Health Artificial Intelligence.